 Food service for families at District-owned temporary shelter locations will include two meals a day.
 Information regarding provision of meals and food resources is discussed with families at the time of placement.
-For unaccompanied individuals, DHS is establishing its spending plan for FY23.
-The provision of 24/7 operations, including offering three meals a day, are not baked into DHS’ base budget.
-As such the agency is working to determine whether this is a reasonable expectation for FY23 hypothermia season.

-For context, during the pandemic (from spring 2020 through to August 19, 2022) DHS provided three meals a day at all year-round shelters and two meals a day at seasonal and overflow shelters, as they were not open 24/7.
+For unaccompanied individuals, DHS provides two meals a day.

 5.2 Street Outreach Services